Last Updated on January 19, 2021

-In fact, parsnips are one of the most impressing veggies when it comes to their fiber to calorie ratio.
+In fact, parsnips are one of the vegetables with the most fiber.
+Their calorie to fiber ratio is really impressive.
 100 grams of these roots contain whopping 4.9 grams and only 75 calories!

 We all know that adequate fiber in the diet also helps with obesity and constipation conditions.
 For more information on food roughage check out my top 100 high fiber foods.